GiedevGils/obs-notification-script/README.md

 # OBS Replay Buffer Notification Script

 This script uses the [OBS Scripting hooks](https://obsproject.com/wiki/Getting-Started-With-OBS-Scripting), in combination with [notify-py](https://github.com/ms7m/notify-py), to create a desktop notification when you save a replay buffer.
 In theory this should work on all platforms, but it has only been tested in Windows 10, and also WSL.
+The notify-py repository has been downloaded and bundled with this repository, to make installation easier (people won't have to uses `pip install notifypy`)

 This script does not change any video or streaming settings.
 It only adds a notification when saving the Replay Buffer.